Jackie77jq/Jackie77jq.github.io/_pages/about.md

 For more info
 ------
 More info about configuring Academic Pages can be found in [the guide](https://academicpages.github.io/markdown/), the [growing wiki](https://github.com/academicpages/academicpages.github.io/wiki), and you can always [ask a question on GitHub](https://github.com/academicpages/academicpages.github.io/discussions).
 The [guides for the Minimal Mistakes theme](https://mmistakes.github.io/minimal-mistakes/docs/configuration/) (which this theme was forked from) might also be helpful.

+---
+permalink: /
+title: "About Me"
+excerpt: "About me"
+author_profile: true
+redirect_from:
+  - /about/
+  - /about.html
+---

+[professional bio]

+## Research Interests
+- [Interest 1:Develop a machine learning model that can predict cloudburst occurrence, aiming to predict within a 6-hour window]
+- [Interest 2:Estimate intensity and potential impact]
+- [Interest 3:Achieve prediction accuracy better than current 50% rates in target locations]

+## QMSS Practicum Project
+[The project aims to develop a prototype predictive software system for early warning of cloudbursts in urban areas.
+The system will analyze multiple data sources to predict the frequency and intensity of  cloudbursts within a 6-hour window, helping improve disaster preparedness for residents and businesses.]